python/cpython/Doc/library/xml.etree.elementtree.rst

    Generic element structure builder.
 This builder converts a sequence of start, data, and end method calls to a well-formed element structure.
-You can use this class to build an element structure using a custom XML parser, or a parser for some other XML-like format.
-The *element_factory* is called to create new :class:`Element` instances when given.
+You can use this class to build an element structure using a custom XML parser, or a parser for some other XML-like format.  *element_factory*, when given, must be a callable accepting two positional arguments: a tag and a dict of attributes.
+It is expected to return a new element instance.

    .. method:: close()